 In parking garages and warehouses, you may need a seamless transition of your expansion joint.
 If this is the case, you may need to look into fluid-applied solutions.

-- Are there any special requirements to accommodate such as fire rating, food safety, sound transmission or pick resistance?
+- Are there any special requirements to accommodate such as fire rating, food safety, seismic movement, sound transmission or pick resistance?

 Some projects, such as prisons or schools, will require more stringent characteristics of your transitions.
 Perhaps there are irregular shapes that your solution must span.
 Make sure your expansion joint can match these and that your manufacturer has proven success to share with you and your client.